Nugget Newspaper

-The Nugget Newspaper is an independent weekly newspaper published in Sisters, Oregon, United States with a print readership of 12,100 and a circulation of 8,000.
+The Nugget Newspaper is a weekly newspaper published in Sisters, Oregon, United States with a print readership of 12,100 and a circulation of 8,000.
 The online edition at nuggetnews.com claims a readership of 9,500 readers per month.
 The newspaper publishes a companion magazine annually, The Sisters Oregon Guide; its circulation is not listed.
+The Nugget is an associate member of the Oregon Newspaper Publishers Association.